OSAMES/osames-orm/README.md

 OSAMES ORM is a C# lightweight ORM based on ADO.NET.

-Developed with .NET 4.5 and also built with matching Mono version.
+It's developed with .NET 4.5 and also built with matching Mono version.

 ## Code Example